daxcay/ComfyUI-DataSet/README.md

 ## DataSet_TriggerWords

-The `DataSet_TriggerWords` node is designed to identify and extract trigger words or phrases from text file contents.
-Trigger words are identified based on the presence of digits within the words.
+The `DataSet_TriggerWords` node is designed to extract triggerwords from captions.
+The node identifies triggerwords as tokens containing BOTH letters and numbers.

 ![Screenshot 2024-07-05 195619](https://github.com/daxcay/ComfyUI-DataSet/assets/164315771/1ab3f438-6b47-4054-8b99-107fdb04d1d4)

   #### Inputs
   - **TextFileContents** (`STRING`, required): the contents of the text file(s) to be processed.
-  - **search**(`['trigger_word_only', 'trigger_word_phrase']`, required): the mode of searching for trigger words:
+  - **search**(`['trigger_word_only', 'trigger_word_phrase']`, required):
-    - `'trigger_word_only'`: extracts individual trigger words containing digits.
+    - `'trigger_word_only'`: extracts individual triggerwords only
-    - `'trigger_word_phrase'`: extracts entire phrases up to the next comma if any word in the phrase contains a digit.
+    - `'trigger_word_phrase'`: extracts entire phrase (contained within two comma's) which contains a triggerword

   #### Outputs
-  - **Words**: (`STRING`, list) - the extracted trigger words or phrases from the text file(s).
+  - **Words** (`STRING`, list): the extracted triggerwords or triggerword-containing phrase

 </br>

 ## DataSet_TextFilesLoadFromList

-  The `DataSet_TextFilesLoadFromList` node is designed to load and read contents from a list of text file paths.
-It extracts file names, file names without extensions, file paths, and file contents.
+  The `DataSet_TextFilesLoad` node is designed to process the basic attributes of txt files.
+It can for instance extract filenames or filenames WITHOUT extensions, file-paths and file-contents.
+Useful for certain batched workflows.
+It takes a file directory path as input

 ![Screenshot 2024-07-05 204333](https://github.com/daxcay/ComfyUI-DataSet/assets/164315771/a674f684-85f3-4f34-8c3e-b1b34bf89bac)